gonmf/dakilang/README.md

 ## TODO - Planned features or improvements

-- Add a time built-in for testing performance
 - Remove expanded clauses outside of debug mode for performance
 - Improve parser
 - Test suite